NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation

 \subsubsection{LAD Dataset}

-\paragraph{3D reconstruction results} We show five 3D LAD reconstruction results with a binarisation threshold of $0.5$ by our NeCA model, NeCA (90$\degree$), and 3D U-Net model, with the corresponding ground truth for each, as illustrated in Fig.~\ref{visual_recon_lad}.
-We can see our NeCA model can better reconstruct the vasculature of LAD than 3D U-Net model, especially in $L_{2,4,5}$ where 3D U-Net model failed to reconstruct some branches, but the problem of outliers around the vessels still exists in our NeCA model.
+\paragraph{3D Reconstruction Results} We show in Figure~\ref{visual_recon_lad} five 3D LAD reconstruction results using our NeCA model, NeCA (90$\degree$), and the 3D U-Net model, with the corresponding ground truth.
+From the results, we can observe that our NeCA model successfully reconstructs the vasculature of LAD in all five cases.
+On the other hand, the 3D U-Net model fails to reconstruct some branches in $L_{2,4,5}$ and loses vessel connectivity, as presented in red boxes.

-\paragraph{Comparison between 3D reconstruction and ground truth} Moreover, we combine the 3D LAD reconstruction results binarised by a threshold of $0.5$ with the corresponding ground truth in the same 3D space to demonstrate significant qualitative comparison, in terms of our NeCA model, NeCA (90$\degree$), and 3D U-Net model.
-We present 5 examples here as illustrated in Fig.~\ref{visual_combine_lad_1}.
-It shows the same results as the RCA dataset that our NeCA model produces more outliers but has better reconstruction overlap than 3D U-Net model.
+\paragraph{Comparison Between 3D Reconstruction and Ground Truth} We also compare in Figure~\ref{visual_combine_lad_1} the five 3D LAD reconstruction results using NeCA, NeCA (90$\degree$), and the 3D U-Net models with the corresponding ground truth in the same 3D space.
+The results show similar performance to the RCA dataset; our NeCA model demonstrates better reconstruction overlap than the 3D U-Net model.